square/square-python-sdk/doc/models/search-subscriptions-response.md

 # Search Subscriptions Response

-Defines the fields that are included in the response from the [SearchSubscriptions](/doc/api/subscriptions.md#search-subscriptions) endpoint.
+Defines output parameters in a response from the [SearchSubscriptions](/doc/api/subscriptions.md#search-subscriptions) endpoint.

 ## Structure